microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaCustomSecurityAttributeDefinition.md

 ### -Type

 Data type for the custom security attribute values.
 Supported types are: Boolean, Integer, and String.
-Cannot be changed later.
+Can't be changed later.

 ```yaml
 Type: System.String